 What was Adoption like for You?

-None of this is helpful.
-The narrative in society is generally that adoption is positive.
-The best outcome for an unplanned pregnancy and to help a childless couple build a family.
-This narrative leaves out the adoptee.
+While these comments may be well meaning, they’re not helpful.
+The common narrative in society is that adoption is positive.
+It’s the best outcome for an unplanned pregnancy and to help a childless couple build a family.
+This narrative leaves out the adoptee’s voice.
+As an adoptee myself, I find this problematic.
+Everyone’s voice counts.

 Adult Adoptees May Feel: